Legend of Hilaria: Genre and sources

-The Legend is a work of fiction, usually considered a romance or novel.
-Although it refers to historical figures, the Legend is "demonstrably ahistorical".
-Zeno is not known to have had a daughter.
+The Legend is a hagiographic romance rather than historical record.
+Although it refers to historical figures and real locations, its central narrative and characters are, in Wilfong's words, "demonstrably ahistorical".
+Zeno, for instance, is not known to have had a daughter.
 From the prologue, it appears that the author was "aware of the literary genre that he [was] tackling", that "God had provided believers not only with preachers but also with authors, intended for their guidance."

 Oscar Lemm first proposed that the Legend of Hilaria was based on the Neo-Middle Egyptian Tale of Bentresh, which dates from perhaps as early as the Kushite 25th Dynasty in the 8th century BC or as late as the Ptolemaic Dynasty.
 There are, however, major differences between the two stories.
-Parallels exist between Hilaria and figures known from Greek hagiography, such as Eugenia Pelagia, Euphrosyne and Apolinaria.
+Parallels exist between Hilaria and figures known from Greek hagiography, such as Eugenia, Pelagia, Euphrosyne and Apolinaria.

 Synopsis

 Coptic text

 In the Legend, Hilaria—whose name means "joy" and is a rendering of Bentresh, "daughter of joy"—is the eldest daughter of the Roman emperor Zeno.
 At eighteen years of age, disguising herself as a cavalryman and without her father's permission, she travels to Alexandria in Egypt, from where she is led first to the monastery of Saint Mina and then to the desert of Scetis by a deacon named Theodore.
 There she meets Pambo, who advises her to go the Enaton, where life is less harsh.
 Hilaria stays at Scetis and is accepted as a monk with the name Hilarion.
 She discusses the scriptures with the philosopher Anba Martyrius.
 After three years, God reveals to Pambo that Hilarion is in fact a woman.
 He tells her not to reveal this to the other monks, who take her for a beardless eunuch.
 The text explains that her breasts were underdeveloped because of her ascetic practices and that she did not menstruate.

 Nine years later, her seriously ill sister Theopiste is sent by Zeno to the stratelates of Alexandria, who brings her to Scetis to be healed or exorcised of a demon.
 Hilaria weeps uncontrollably upon seeing her.
 She kisses her and sleeps next to her in her cell or grotto until she is healed.
 After a week, Theopiste returns to Constantinople and reveals the monk's unusual behaviour to her father, Zeno is scandalized.
 He summons the monk to Constantinople, where Hilaria reveals her identity.
 There is a tender family reunion before she returns to Scetis to continue living as a monk.
 Twelve years later, she dies and is buried fully clothed.

 Only after her death does it become widely known that Hilarion was in fact a woman.
 Zeno sends a large annual gift to the monastery.